bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 - **Probability-Based Predictions**: LLMs use probabilistic models to make predictions.
 When generating text, for instance, an LLM predicts the next word based on the likelihood of its occurrence in the given context.
 This approach allows LLMs to generate coherent and contextually appropriate responses despite the lossy nature of their knowledge compression.

 This foundational understanding of A\*, Q-learning, and LLMs as compressed knowledge systems sets the stage for exploring their synergistic integration in Q\*.
-As we will see, the combination of these technologies in Q* creates a powerful tool for advanced problem-solving.

 ## The Fusion of A\*, Q-Learning, and LLMs